File collaboration in SharePoint with Microsoft 365

 For info about how to view Cloud App Security reports, see Generate data management reports.

-You can use ATP Safe Attachments (part of Microsoft 365 Advanced Threat Protection) to protect against users uploading malicious files to OneDrive, SharePoint, or Teams.
+You can use Safe Attachments for SharePoint, OneDrive, and Microsoft Teams in Microsoft Defender for Office 365 to protect against users uploading malicious files to OneDrive, SharePoint, or Teams.

-When ATP discovers a malicious file, that file is locked so that users cannot open, move, or copy the file.
+When Safe Attachments for SharePoint, OneDrive, and Microsoft Teams discovers a malicious file, that file is locked so that users cannot open, move, or copy the file.

 The locked file is included in a list of quarantined items that you can monitor.
 You can then delete or release the file as appropriate.

-For detailed info, see Microsoft 365 ATP for SharePoint, OneDrive, and Microsoft Teams.
+For detailed info, see Safe Attachments for SharePoint, OneDrive, and Microsoft Teams.

 Migrate files from on-premises